pedroabreu0/pedroabreu0.github.io/misc.md

 permalink: /misc/
 ---

-I am currently green belt blue tag (5rd graduation) in Taekwondo.
+I am currently blue belt (6th graduation) in Taekwondo.

 My favorite RPG of all times is [Lufia: Rise of the Sinistrals](https://en.wikipedia.org/wiki/Lufia_II:_Rise_of_the_Sinistrals).
 The second favorite is [Chrono Trigger](https://en.wikipedia.org/wiki/Chrono_Trigger), which I have completed all 13 endings (didn't do the DS only one yet).
 Then Silver.
 Then the Pokemon series.
 I have completed the Pokedex of Pokemon Emerald, so I have a Cyndaquill there.
-Yes, I am very proud if this, it took me years!

-I have a level 66 Plainswalker in Lineage II Classic and plenty of great friends there, not sure how things will go now that I'm starting the PhD.

 My favorite food is Deep Fried Cassava (aka Mandioca Frita).
 Beginer whisky apreciator (free gift tip right there).
 No need to mention I'm a coffee lover.

-Cryptocurrency is the future of money, fiat stinks like a dead body, its a matter of time.
-That's why most of my money is in [Decred](https://www.decred.org/).
-Would probably be safer to leave it on Bitcoin, but unfortunally I don't se how can Bitcoin be the future.

 Even though I have traveled quite a lot for a regular Brazilian in my age, I am not a big fan of turisting.